 We also have named very clear values, including a focus on our world.
 We are future-focused and mindful of the impact our work has on the world.
 Our environment and our community are important to us.
 We continuously seek opportunities to improve.
-Before we get into the new, exciting news, let’s look at how we have been living this mission and values.

 We are not zero waste.
 We are not perfect in our sustainability efforts.
 We accept that, but as our value states, we continuously seek opportunities to improve.
 And today, we are excited to tell you about a new effort we have recently embarked on.
 But first, a little history.

 MATERIALS WE SOURCE